GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/faction-requests.md

                 - Reverse the nullstone and head into the Bigfoot Cave.
 You will need to make your way to the very last room on the bottom right.
                 - Defeat the Bigfoot boss.
-                - Examine the pile of poop in the next room
+                - Examine the pile of poop in the next room.
-                - Dig deeper into the pile 3 times to discover the body of Laurent
+                - Select the 4th option, "Search the pile of heads a little more", 3 times to discover the body of Laurent if you want the "Good" bondmate ending.
+                - The nullstone behind the poo pile is tied to the Pontiff route and can be ignored.
-                - Exit the cave and return to the Royal Capital to delivery the dead body
+                - Exit the cave and return to the Royal Capital to deliver Laurent's body to his father.

             ??? warning "Rewards"